 DRC collaborated with the Riverside County Elections staff on a voting rights training at the Riverside Easter Seals Office.
 The training was for participants of their Adult Day Program.

 Nevada County is implementing the Voter’s Choice Act.
 The elections staff had already held the required consultation meeting with the disability community about the Election Administration Plan.
 That meeting went well but we thought the disability community needed another opportunity to meet prior to the larger public consultation meeting scheduled for the following week.
-We co-sponsored the meeting with the local independent living center and over fifteen-community member attended the meeting.
-This was a significantly larger turnout than the first meeting.

 A VAAC is a community-based committee that works with local elections officials.
 The committee meets regularly to help develop strategies to improve access to voting.